Xiidra: 7 things you should know

 - Xiidra is a brand (trade) name for lifitegrast which is a prescription medicine that may be used to treat dry eye disease.

-- Lifitegrast works by blocking a protein on the surface of leukocytes called integrin LFA-1, blocking its interaction with another molecule called cognate ligand intercellular adhesion molecule-1 (ICAM-1).
+- Xiidra (lifitegrast) works by blocking a protein on the surface of leukocytes called integrin LFA-1, blocking its interaction with another molecule called cognate ligand intercellular adhesion molecule-1 (ICAM-1).
 This is thought to inhibit T-cell activation and adhesion to ICAM-1 which may inhibit the release of inflammatory cytokines.
-Put simply, lifitegrast reduces inflammation caused by dry eye disease.
+Put simply, Xiidra reduces inflammation caused by dry eye disease.